DeepGraphLearning/torchdrug/README.md

 Quick Start
 -----------

-TorchDrug is designed for human and focused on graph structured data.
+TorchDrug is designed for humans and focused on graph structured data.
 It enables easy implementation of graph operations in machine learning models.
 All the operations in TorchDrug are backed by [PyTorch] framework, and support GPU acceleration and auto differentiation.